Banquette

 Banquette (along the wall on the right) on the Alhambra fortress in Spain.

 A banquette (/fr/), rampart walk or parapet walk is a small footpath or elevated step along the inside of a rampart or parapet of a fortification.
 Musketeers atop it were able to view the counterscarp, or fire on enemies in the moat.
-Typical they are around foot and a half (half a metre) high, and almost three feet (approximately 90 cm) wide.
+Typically they are around a foot and a half (half a metre) high, and almost three feet (approximately 90 cm) wide.